 After 35 years of preserving and maintaining, restoring and protecting the Park's gardens, grounds and buildings, the organization changed its name to the Elizabeth Park Conservancy.
 This name change reflects their mission and stewardship of this great Park.
 The Conservancy celebrated its 40th anniversary in 2017.

 Elizabeth Park opened to the public in the spring of 1897, and is home to America’s oldest public rose garden.
 In 1894, Charles Pond donated his estate to the City of Hartford to be named a public park in honor of his wife, Elizabeth.
-By the mid-1970s, the Rose Garden had fallen into disrepair, and the City of Hartford could not allocate funds to sustain it.
+By the mid-1970s, the Rose Garden (now the Helen S Kaman Rose Garden) had fallen into disrepair, and the City of Hartford could not allocate funds to sustain it.

 Once the Rose Garden was restored, the Conservancy’s mission expanded to include the whole Park – the gardens, the grounds, and the structures.
 Working together, the City of Hartford and the Conservancy maintain the gardens and grounds, plan improvements and renovations, and are a model of public-private collaboration.

 Once the Rose Garden was on a path to success, the Conservancy began to restore and maintain other gardens, renovate buildings and the greenhouses, and take on more responsibility as leaders in the park.
 In addition to the Rose Garden, the Conservancy oversees the maintenance of the Annual and Tulip Garden, the Julian and Edith Eddy Rock Garden, the Perennial Garden, the Heritage Rose Garden, the Sunrise Overlook, and the Hosta Garden.
 The Conservancy also works with the City of Hartford to maintain, remove, and replant trees in the Park.